bchareyre/yade-mpi/doc/sphinx/user.rst

 		UniaxialStrainer(...,label='strainer')
 	]
 	def myAddData():
-		plot.addData(sigma=strainer.stress,eps=strainer.strain)
+		plot.addData(sigma=strainer.avgStress,eps=strainer.strain)

-In that case, naturally, the labeled object must define attributes which are used (:yref:`UniaxialStrainer.strain` and :yref:`UniaxialStrainer.stress` in this case).
+In that case, naturally, the labeled object must define attributes which are used (:yref:`UniaxialStrainer.strain` and :yref:`UniaxialStrainer.avgStress` in this case).

 Plotting variables
 -------------------